bernicetoh/doxa-test/README.md

 ### 1. Download the repository

 On this page, click the arrow on the green `Code` button at the top right of the repository contents.\
-From here, select Download Zip.
+From here, select `Download Zip`.
 This will download this entire GitHub repository as a zipped folder.

 ### 2. Locate the repository